segmentstream-com/segmentstream-com.github.io/_docs/ecommerce/cart.md

   },
   version: '1.1.3',
 }
-/* Here you should place the snippet of the initialization of the SegmentStream library */
+/**
+* SegmentStream JavaScript SDK snippet
+* should be placed after the digitialData object
+*/
 ```

 >For convenience, we did not list the repeating elements of the recommendations, items, campaigns, lineItems arrays but left just one example in each.